 What is AS4?

-AS4 is a state-of-the-art interoperability protocol that simplifies and standardizes the use of web services for B2B data exchange and integration.
-It is gaining wide adoption, and you should therefore consider it for your future integration projects.
+AS4 is an interoperability protocol that simplifies and standardizes the use of web services for B2B data exchange and integration.
+It is gaining adoption in some EDI communities, and you can therefore consider it for your future EDI integration projects.

 AS4 is not created from scratch.
 It is the latest of a series of B2B standards that started in 2002 with ebXML, and became Oasis standard in 2013, and ISO standard now.